 Participation in the pre-application information session is optional.
-Interested applicants that do not participate in the session are still eligible to apply.
-A recording of the webinar will be available on OVW's website at https://www.justice.gov/ovw/resources-applicants.
+Interested applicants that do not participate in a session are still eligible to apply.

-To register, contact the Underserved Program at ovw.underserved@usdoj.gov or at (202) 307-6026.
-Registration must be received at least three days prior to the start of the session.
+To register, contact OVW.TribalAffairs@usdoj.gov or at (202)307-6026.
+Registration must be received at least one day prior to the start of the session.
 Participants are not registered until they receive a confirmation email.
-The webinar will be captioned in English.
-Additionally, there will be sign language interpretation.
-Interested applicants needing additional language assistance should contact this program's POC at ovw.underserved@usdoj.gov or at (202) 307-6026 as soon as possible, but no later than December 12, 2019.
+The webinar will be captioned in English and Spanish.
+Interested applicants needing additional language assistance should contact this program's POC at OVW.TribalAffairs@usdoj.gov or at (202)307-6026 as soon as possible, but no later than December 12, 2019.